nlfiedler/pack-rs/README.md

 ### item

-Rows in the `item` table represent both directories, files, and symbolic links.
+Rows in the `item` table represent directories, files, and symbolic links.
 The `kind` for files is `0`, the `kind` for directories is `1`, and the `kind` for symbolic links is `2`.
 The `name` is the final part of the file path, such as `README.md` or `src`.
 The `parent` refers to the directory that contains this entry on the file system, with `0` indicating the entry is at the "root" of the archive.

 | Name     | Type                  | Description        |
 | -------- | --------------------- | ------------------ |